MBLEx Pass Rate 2026: The Data Behind the 30% Failure Rate

 -

 All 100 questions are scored.
-Unlike some CAT exams (such as the NCLEX, which can end early), the MBLEx always delivers exactly 100 questions.
-The adaptive element determines which 100 questions you see, not how many.
+Unlike some CAT exams (such as the NCLEX, which can end early once a pass/fail determination is made), the MBLEx always delivers exactly 100 questions.
+This is why it is called "fixed-length" CAT -- the adaptive element determines which 100 questions you see, not how many.

 -

 Questions are a mix of 3-option and 4-option items.
-This is a distinctive feature of the MBLEx.
+This is a distinctive feature of the MBLEx introduced in recent years.
 Some questions give you three answer choices, others give you four.
 Both formats are used throughout the exam, and neither format is inherently harder -- they simply reflect different question designs in the FSMTB's item bank.

 What "Adaptive" Means for Your Strategy